dafny-lang/dafny/docs/DafnyRef/UserGuide.md

   proof attempt will use a new random seed derived from this original seed.
 If not, it will implicitly use `-randomSeed:0` to ensure a difference between iterations.
-This option can be very useful for identifying input programs for which verification is unstable.
+This option can be very useful for identifying input programs for which verification is highly variable.
 If the verification times or solver resource counts associated with each proof attempt vary widely for a given procedure, small changes to that procedure might be more likely to cause proofs to fail in the future.